Ari-Zerner/spogitify/README.md

 Before running Spogitify, make sure you have the following:

 - Python 3.x installed on your system
-- A Spotify Developer account and app credentials (Client ID and Client Secret)
 - The following Python libraries installed:
   - `spotipy`
   - `gitpython`